ESRTS/OptimalTaskPhasing/README.md

 The results will be saved to the folder `output/experiment2`.
 CSV-files for each evaluated chain length are stored in the subfolder `/data`.
 The generated plots are stored in the subfolder `/plots`.
-The plot named `output/experiment2/plots/NormalizedLatency.pdf` is shown as `Fig. 7` in the paper.
+The plot named `output/experiment2/plots/NormalizedLatency.pdf` is shown as `Fig. 7` in the paper and opened at the end of  the script.

 ### Experiment 3